Paraguay Residency Requirements

 Quick Answer

-Updated March 2026 | Source: Dirección General de Migraciones[1]
+Updated May 2026 | Source: Dirección General de Migraciones[1]

 Good News: Simplified Requirements

 As of 2022, Paraguay removed the $5,000 bank deposit requirement and medical exam.
-However, document preparation remains complex with strict apostille requirements that vary by country.
+However, document preparation remains complex with strict apostille or legalisation requirements that vary by country.
 Professional readiness validation prevents costly rework and delays.

-4 Core Documents Required
+Core + Conditional Documents

 Valid Passport Required